-When I return your graded SkillBuilder, I attach a document with the grading rubric and my cumulative comments on ALL your SkillBuilders.
+Comments: When I return your graded SkillBuilder, I attach a document with the grading rubric and my cumulative comments on ALL your SkillBuilders.
 I do this so that you can track your improvement using a record of your past feedback throughout the semester.
-I like to see general improvement over the semester in both your writing and your analytical skills.
+I like to see general improvement over the semester in both your writing and your analytical skills, and I find that it helps students to see all the previous comments each time.